cardano-foundation/developer-portal/docs/operate-a-stake-pool/introduction-to-cardano.md

 ---
 id: introduction-to-cardano
-title: (Re)introduction into Cardano
+title: (Re)introduction to Cardano
-sidebar_label: (Re)introduction into Cardano
+sidebar_label: (Re)introduction to Cardano
-description: "(Re)introduction into Cardano: why stake pools are needed on Cardano & how they work"
+description: "(Re)introduction to Cardano: why stake pools are needed on Cardano & how they work"
 image: ../img/og-developer-portal.png
 ---